ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 After a retention policy is assigned to a OneDrive account or SharePoint site, content can follow one of two paths:

 1. **If the content is modified or deleted** during the retention period, a copy of the original content as it existed when the retention policy was assigned is created in the Preservation Hold library.
 There, a timer job runs periodically and identifies items whose retention period has expired, and those items are moved to the second-stage Recycle Bin, where they're permanently deleted at the end of 93 days.
 Note that the second-stage Recycle Bin is not visible to end users (only the first-stage Recycle Bin is), but site collection admins can view and restore content from there.

+    > [!NOTE]
+    > We've recently changed how content is deleted from the Preservation Hold library.
+To help prevent inadvertent data loss, we no longer permanently delete content from the Preservation Hold library.
+Instead, we permanently delete content only from the Recycle Bin, so all content from the Preservation Hold library now goes through the second-stage Recycle Bin.

 2. **If the content is not modified or deleted** during the retention period, it's moved to the first-stage Recycle Bin at the end of the retention period.
 If a user deletes the content from there or empties this Recycle Bin (also known as purging), the document is moved to the second-stage Recycle Bin.
 A 93-day retention period spans both the first- and second-stage recycle bins.
 At the end of 93 days, the document is permanently deleted from wherever it resides, in either the first- or second-stage Recycle Bin.
 Note that the Recycle Bin is not indexed and therefore searches do not find content there.
 This means that an eDiscovery hold can't locate any content in the Recycle Bin in order to hold it.